ampsydv/react-calender/README.md

 ## calender can be view here
 https://prnt.sc/174ce7i

-#### to edi year doble click on the year and use the up/down arrow and to esc use esc or enter buttom
+#### to edit year doble click on the year and use the up/down arrow and to esc use esc or enter button